 Demands on your heart may be greater in winter, increasing the risk of heart attack and stroke.

-Winter living takes physical effort, walking through snowdrifts, wearing heavy clothing.
-Add the exertion of snow clearing to the mix and you have the perfect scenario for a heart attack.
+Winter living takes physical effort, walking through snow drifts, wearing heavy clothing.
+Add the exertion of snow clearing to the mix and you have the perfect storm for a heart attack.
 Sick with the flu?
+Sedentary lifestyle?
 That’s the cherry on top.
-Sudden exertion requiring endurance or effort at times of irregular activity are reasons why this is the season for heart attacks.
+Sudden exertion requiring endurance or effort at times of irregular activity or prolonged inactivity are reasons why this is the season for heart attacks.

-You can take steps to prepare your heart by ramping up your activity slowly to start, warm-up and stretch indoors.
+You can take steps to prepare your heart by ramping up your activity slowly to start, warm up and stretch indoors.
+Stretch and move the muscles you will be using for your activity.
+An easy way to warm up is to go through the motions of the activity you will be performing outside.
 When outdoors, cover your head, wear layers of clothing to wick away perspiration, allow ease of movement, but not allow you to overheat.
 Use a scarf or covering over the nose and mouth to allow easy breathing of warmed air.
 Start early, don’t end up rushing, as everything in winter takes more time.
 Start your activity slowly, wake up the muscles you will be using.
 Take frequent breaks, before feeling tired, every 15 minutes, when exerting yourself outdoors.
-Avoid smoking and caffeine during your breaks which makes your heart work harder.
+Avoid smoking and caffeine during your breaks which make your heart work harder.
 If you are sick or it’s very cold, stay indoors.

 Your PharmaChoice pharmacist is available to discuss your health and wellness during the winter season.
-If you have chronic health conditions such as asthma, breathing or heart-related problems, seek medical advice for preparation, monitoring, and recovery from activities.
-Your pharmacist can assist with answering questions or providing suggestions of referral.
+If you have chronic health conditions such as asthma, breathing, or heart-related problems, seek medical advice for preparation, monitoring, and recovery from activities.